 Ron Miller has written an article for Southern Maryland Online titled, “Is There a Doctor in the House?”
-Mr. Miller argues that Maryland needs medical malpractice reform if we are going to reform our health care system and that we have to make medical malpractice lawsuits in Maryland “less attractive” for Maryland medical malpractice lawyers.
-Mr. Miller’s bright idea is letting the hospitals decide if a mistake has been made.
+Mr. Miller argues that Maryland needs medical malpractice reform if we will reform our health care system and that we have to make medical malpractice lawsuits in Maryland “less attractive” for Maryland medical malpractice lawyers.
+Mr. Miller’s bright idea is letting the hospitals decide if they have made a mistake.
 And then they will pay you and apologize.
 Soon, and this is really what the article says, we might not need medical malpractice insurance in Maryland anymore.

-From this, a serious question has to be asked: who is the most famous Ron Miller in Maryland?
+From this, we have to ask a serious question: who is the most famous Ron Miller in Maryland?
 For conclusive, unassailable proof, I turn to Google.
 So I Googled “Ron Miller Maryland,” and “famous Maryland Ron Miller.”
-It would be indiscreet to publish the results of this search.
-But in an unrelated story, your Ron Miller will be signing autographs at Einstein’s Bagels in Severna Park on Saturday between 9:00 a.m. and 10:00 a.m.
+It would be indiscreet to publish the results.
+But in an unrelated story, your Ron Miller will sign autographs at Einstein’s Bagels in Severna Park on Saturday between 9:00 a.m. and 10:00 a.m.